 When this happens there is a loss of freedom.

-An omni-competent state (statism) will brook no interference from the family, business or church.
+An omnicompetent state (statism) will brook no interference from the family, business, or church.
 This is like giving the fox security arrangements for the chicken coop.
 To yield to the state in statism philosophy is idolatry.

 B. We should not equate democracy with freedom.

 It is possible for the majority to trample on the rights of the minority.
 Protection of a minority group from the majority is the role of government.
-What has failed to protect liberties of all is not democracy as such but a particular form of democracy, namely unlimited democracy.
+What has failed to protect the liberties of all is not democracy as such but a particular form of democracy, namely unlimited democracy.

-We cannot identify a constitution which limits the power of government to protect individuals from arbitrary aggression with “unlimited democracy.”
+We cannot identify a constitution that limits the power of government to protect individuals from arbitrary aggression with “unlimited democracy.”
 Rule by the values whatever the majority happens to enjoy is not true liberty.